BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 14/03/2017 Second update
 1. Normalized adjusted close price.
+2. A new data downloader has been implemented for simplicity
-2. Added more variable to predict the adjusted close price
+3. Added more variable to predict the adjusted close price
-3. More accurate result, significantly less mean square error
+4. More accurate result, significantly less mean square error
-4. Extra visualization for close price
+5. Extra visualization for close price
-5. Denormalization will be fixed soon
+6. Denormalization will be fixed soon
-6. Twitter sentiment analysis is currently on testing stage
+7. Twitter sentiment analysis is currently on testing stage

 # Future Update:
 2. Current day data can be predicted with a live stock data downloader.